 5 Myths of Oracle Database Backup

-Oracle Database is one of the most popular business database servers.
-In fact, it topped the database popularity charts for few years in a row, according to DB-Engines.com.
-Millions of companies store their most critical data – ERP, CRM, finance databases – in Oracle Database servers and systems.
-Given the importance of these systems, it’s no wonder there are a lot of opinions and myths about protecting Oracle Databases, and here are the top five:
+Oracle Database is one of the most popular, and widely used, business database servers.
+In fact, so far it’s topped the database popularity charts for five years in a row.
+Millions of companies store their most critical data – ERP, CRM, finance databases, and more – in Oracle Database servers and systems.

 1. RMAN is the only way to back up Oracle DB

 Oracle Database “purists” will insist that only the vendor’s tool can properly and reliably back up the database.
 While RMAN (Recovery Manager) is undoubtedly a reliable and proven option, it is not the only way.
-Backup software vendors, including Acronis, worked for years to ensure that the most popular database can be protected by centralized company-wide backup solutions.
-In addition, Oracle Database supports multiple operating system frameworks, like Microsoft VSS (Volume Shadow Copy Service), ensuring that system-wide disk snapshots contain consistent state of the database.
+Modern backup software vendors have worked for years to ensure that such a popular database will be fully protected by their backup solutions.
+Additionally, Oracle Database supports multiple operating system frameworks, like Microsoft VSS (Volume Shadow Copy Service), ensuring that system-wide disk snapshots contain a consistent image of the database.

 For example, in Windows, Microsoft VSS sends a freeze signal to the database engine (version 10g and above), which in turn, saves all the pending transactions and report that data is frozen.
-Backup software like Acronis Backup Advanced, integrated with VSS, takes disk snapshot in less than a second, and immediately thaws the database via the same framework.
-There is no connection breaking or denial of service, and the process is transparent to users and applications.
+Leading backup software, integrated with VSS, takes a disk snapshot in less than a second and immediately thaws the database via the same framework.
+There’s no connection breaking or denial of service, and the process is transparent to users and applications.

 2. RMAN is the wrong way to back up Oracle DB